-Does the amalgamation affect school funding?
+Does the proposed amalgamation affect school funding?

-The education budget that the Council receives from government is 'ring-fenced' and can only be spent on education - so there is no saving to the Council through amalgamation.
-The budget for each individual school is determined by a formula that includes some amounts for every school but is mainly determined by the number of pupils.
-There are many primary schools in the borough the same size as the proposed new primary school, and they are able to provide effective education within their budgets.
+The education budget that the Council receives from central government is 'ring-fenced' and can only be spent on education - so there is no saving for the Council through the proposed amalgamation.
+The budget for each individual school is determined by a formula that includes an amount for every school but is mainly determined by the number of pupils in the school.
+There are many primary schools in the borough which are the same size as the proposed new primary school, and they are able to provide effective education within their budgets.

-As detailed in the Schools operational guide: 2025 to 2026 - GOV.UK, 'where schools amalgamate after 1 April 2025, the new school will receive funding equivalent to the formula funding of the closing schools added together for the appropriate proportion of the year.
-This means that they receive the combined lump sums for the remainder of the year and 70% of the second lump sum in the following year.
+As detailed in the Schools operational guide: 2025 to 2026 - GOV.UK, 'where schools amalgamate after 1 April 2025, the new school will receive funding equivalent to the formula funding of the closing schools added together for the appropriate proportion of the year.'
+As an example, if the schools amalgamated 1st April 2026 they would receive the combined lump sums for the remainder of the financial year (April 2026/27) and 70% of the second lump sum in the following financial year (April 2027/28).

-Local authorities may apply to provide a second year of protection.
+'Local authorities may apply to provide a second year of protection.
 This needs to be discussed and agreed with schools forum'.